Chad Meredith: Consideration for nomination under Biden

 In late-June 2022, it was reported that President Joe Biden would nominate Meredith to serve as a judge of the United States District Court for the Eastern District of Kentucky.
 The nomination announcement was originally scheduled for June 24, the same day the Dobbs v.
 Jackson Women's Health Organization decision was released.
-The plan to nominate Meredith, which was struck between Biden and Senate Minority Leader Mitch McConnell, was criticized due to Meredith's anti-abortion stances.
+The plan to nominate Meredith, which was struck between Biden and Senate Minority Leader Mitch McConnell, was criticized by Democrats due to Meredith's anti-abortion stances.
 Despite McConnell's support, the nomination was never formally put forward by Biden in accordance with the blue slip rule due to opposition from Senator Rand Paul.

 Nomination to district court under Trump

 On June 18, 2025, President Trump announced his intention to nominate Meredith to the United States District Court for the Eastern District of Kentucky to a seat vacated by Judge Danny C. Reeves.
 The nomination was formally transmitted to the United States Senate on June 23, 2025, was approved by the United States Senate Committee on the Judiciary on September 11 by a 12–10 vote.
-Senator Paul stated that he would support Meredith's nomination despite his previous opposition in 2022.
+Paul stated that he would support Meredith's nomination despite his previous opposition in 2022.
 On October 22, 2025, the Senate invoked cloture on his nomination by a 52–45 vote.
 The next day, the Senate voted to confirm his nomination by a 48–45 vote.
 He received his judicial commission on November 3, 2025.